-- Certain operations must continue without interruption even in severe weather, including public safety, residential and dining services, health services, animal care, and facility maintenance.
+- Certain operations must continue even in severe weather, including public safety, residential and dining services, health services, animal care, facility maintenance, and other critical services.

-- Decisions about whether to continue or cancel other services, such as transportation, are made on a case-by-case basis depending on existing conditions and needs.
+- Decisions about whether to continue or cancel particular services, such as transportation, are made on a case-by-case basis depending on existing conditions and needs.

-- The Jorgensen Center for the Performing Arts, UConn athletics, and other units that sponsor activities decide independently whether to continue or cancel their events and you should contact them directly with questions.
+- The Jorgensen Center for the Performing Arts, UConn Athletics, and other units that sponsor events and activities decide independently whether to continue or cancel their events and you should contact them directly with questions.

 Who reports to campus, and when: